 To see a full list of high-volume vaccination centres in Victoria and their opening hours, please click here.

 Via a local vaccination hub

 Vaccination hubs are located across Australia.
 Details are available on the Australian Government website.

 Please note that the Pfizer vaccine is not available at all vaccination sites.
 To check availability of the Pfizer vaccine, please contact the vaccination centre/hub directly or call the coronavirus hotline (1800 675 398).

 Preparing for vaccination

 The Australian Government has committed to making the COVID-19 vaccine available to all persons living in Australia free of charge.
 Before accessing the vaccine, you will need to ensure your Medicare details are up to date.

 If you are not eligible for Medicare (for example, international students and some other visa holders), you are advised to apply for an Individual Healthcare Identifier (IHI).
 The IHI will enable your COVID-19 vaccination and all future vaccinations in Australia to be accurately recorded.
 It will also enable you access to an Immunisation History Statement, which can be used as evidence of your vaccination.

-Application for an IHI requires the applicant to provide certified copies of their identity documentation and may take some time to process.
+You can apply for an IHI online through your myGov account or using a form.
+More information is available on the Australian Government website.
 Students are encouraged to submit their application for an IHI as soon as possible to minimise delays.